bunup/typeroll/CONTRIBUTING.md

 If you have any questions, please open an issue for discussion.

-Thank you for contributing to lightning-dts!
+Thank you for contributing to bun-dts!